 Then in the last half hour, a whole bunch of extra characters plow into the church and suddenly we're in Bava and Sacchetti's Demons.
 A bickering elderly couple, a teacher with an entire class of students, fashion photographers, one of Dario Argento's daughters and a romantic pair of bikers all find themselves trapped inside and desperate to escape as they get killed and possessed one by one.
 So ultimately, The Sect is probably the better film; but The Church could be more fun, even upping the giant rubber monster quota of Bava's previous efforts.
 The story's maybe a little inconsequential, but hey, who's counting?

 So, The Church's story on disc is pretty similar to The Sect's, too, except that The Church at least had a proper US DVD.
 Anchor Bay put it out in 2002 as part of their "Dario Argento Collection" (he produced and co-wrote the film), a barebones but anamorphic widescreen release that was later reissued by Blue Underground in 2007.
 But on blu, the story is almost exactly the same.
 There was a questionable barebones Japanese disc in 2016, and then Shameless released a remastered version later that year, featuring a new interview with Soavi (The Church's first proper special feature).
 Oh, and there's an Italian blu, but it's not English friendly.
-Anyway, then Scorpion released their single disc edition in the US in early 2018, and now their 2-disc special edition has just come out!
+Anyway, Scorpion eventually released their single disc edition in the US in early 2018, and months later, their limited (1500 copies) 2-disc special edition came out.
+And most recently, Severin released their limited edition 2-disc BD/UHD combopack in 2023, followed by the standard edition (same discs, less swag) in 2024.

-Anchor Bay just gave us the English dub, in our choice of Dolby stereo or 5.1, with no subs.
+Now, Anchor Bay just gave us the English dub, in our choice of Dolby stereo or 5.1, with no subs.
 Scorpion's new blu (again, as opposed to their first single disc release) provides both the English and Italian stereo mixes in DTS-HD, without any of the light hiss we heard on The Sect, and with optional English subtitles "translated from the Italian track."
 Now, on The Sect, I preferred the Italian audio, but here, I think the English dub is actually a little more natural.
 Neither wins in every department - I'm not a fan of the voice they dub star Barbara Cupisti with in English - but overall, I'd say the English track is the preferable one here.
+Severin also gives us both audio tracks in DTS-HD, plus that 5.1 mix in DTS-HD as well.
+And it also has English subtitles for both language tracks.

 No comments: